Marcus O’Dair is a senior manager, writer and consultant specialising in music and the creative economy.

-As a consultant, Marcus has delivered projects for clients including Music Managers Forum, IE Music, Linux Foundation, Red Bull Music Academy, European Jazz Network, Domino Records, Serious, Somethin' Else, University of Brighton and Blockchain Research Institute (Accenture, IBM, Microsoft, Deloitte, Tencent, KPMG etc).
+As a consultant, Marcus has delivered projects for Music Managers Forum, IE Music, Linux Foundation, Red Bull Music Academy, European Jazz Network, Domino Records, Serious, Somethin' Else, University of Brighton and Blockchain Research Institute (Accenture, IBM, Microsoft, Deloitte, Tencent, KPMG etc).
 He has delivered training to music industry figures in West Asia, creative hub leaders from West Africa and cultural leaders from Mexico.
 He also developed an entrepreneurship e-learning platform for Microsoft, now used in eight countries across Africa, and has written a number of industry-facing reports.

 Marcus previously worked in music and media industries.
 He started out as a magazine editor and went on to contribute to publications including the Guardian, Times, Financial Times, Independent and Irish Times.
 He also spent a period on retainer with Passenger as a session musician before signing to Ninja Tune as one half - and manager - of Grasscut.
 Grasscut went on to release four acclaimed albums and perform across Europe at venues including the Pompidou Centre, Tate Britain and the Royal Albert Hall.
 Their music has been featured by companies including Mazda, Nespresso, K-Mart and HSBC, as well as appearing on the BBC, HBO and Netflix.